josqu4red/ilorb/README.md

 ## Credits

-ilorb started as a port of [python-hpilo](https://github.com/seveas/python-hpilo), because Ruby.
+ilorb started as a port of [python-hpilo](https://github.com/seveas/python-hpilo)